-When Is New Year’s and Why Do We Celebrate It?
+When Is New Year’s, and Why Do We Celebrate It?

 The history of New Year’s Day

 Celebrating the first day of another year on Earth has been a historical tradition for millennia.
 After all, survival and new beginnings are a pretty big deal.
-However, New Year’s Day, as most of the world currently celebrates it, on January 1st, is a fairly recent invention.
+However, New Year’s Day, as most of the world currently celebrates it, on Jan.
+1, is a fairly recent invention.
 In fact, there have been a lot of different days chosen to mark the start of a new year.

-Enter the Romans: Emperor Julius Caesar decided to end all of the confusion by creating a standardized calendar that would follow the solar year.
+Enter the Romans: Emperor Julius Caesar decided to end all the confusion by creating a standardized calendar that would follow the solar year.
 After consulting with scientific experts, in 46 B.C., he introduced the Julian calendar.
-In this calendar, January 1 was established as the official first day of the new year.
+In this calendar, Jan.
+1 was established as the official first day of the new year.
 This coincides with the time of year that the Earth is closest to the sun.
 It’s also in honor of Janus, the namesake god of January, known for having two faces—one looking forward to the future and one looking backward to the past.

 What are some New Year’s traditions around the world?

-- Spain: People attempt to eat 12 grapes in the 12 seconds before midnight on New Year’s Eve.
+People attempt to eat 12 grapes in the 12 seconds before midnight on New Year’s Eve.
 Just don’t choke!

-- Scotland: The “first footer”—the first person to step into your home on New Year’s Day—is seen as an omen of what the next year will bring.
+The “first footer”—the first person to step into your home on New Year’s Day—is seen as an omen of what the next year will bring.
 Tradition says that someone tall and dark brings the best luck.

-- Siberia: Taking an icy plunge on the first day of the new year is one way that Russians symbolize starting over with a clean slate.
+Taking an icy plunge on the first day of the new year is one way that Russians symbolize starting over with a clean slate.